Problems We Found With Washington, D.C. Drinking Water

 Disinfection Byproducts in DC Drinking Water

 Next is Disinfection byproducts or DBPs.
 DBPs form when chlorine-based disinfectants react with organic matter in incoming water.
 DBPs are split into two categories: Total Trihalomethanes (TTHMs) and Haloacetic Acids-5 (HAA5).
 Concentrations of TTHMs averaged 49 parts per billion, but levels were detected as high as 82 parts per billion in DC water.
 HAA5 concentrations averaged 31 parts per billion and reached levels as high as 49 parts per billion.
-While technically still in compliance of loose EPA standards, these levels are definitely high.
+While Washington D.C.'s water quality is technically still in compliance of loose EPA standards, these levels are definitely high.
 Disinfection Byproducts are a category of emerging contaminants which means they have been detected in drinking water but the risk to human health is unknown.
 Regulatory agencies have very little knowledge about the adverse health effects of DBPs, and their toxicity.
 EPA has stated that they have been linked to an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.

 Chloramine Makes DC Water Taste Bad